insin/DOMBuilder/docs/htmlmode.rst

       to any child HTMLElements when their :js:func:`DOMBuilder.HTMLElement.toString` method is called.

-.. js:function:: DOMBuilder.HTMLFragment.registerEventHandlers()
+.. js:function:: DOMBuilder.HTMLFragment.addEvents()

-   Calls :js:func:`DOMBuilder.HTMLElement.registerEventHandlers` on any HTMLElement children.
+   Calls :js:func:`DOMBuilder.HTMLElement.addEvents` on any HTMLElement children.

    .. versionadded:: 1.4

-.. js:function:: DOMBuilder.HTMLFragment.insertAndRegister(element)
+.. js:function:: DOMBuilder.HTMLFragment.insertWithEvents(element)

    Convenience method for generating and inserting HTML into the given DOM Element and registering event handlers.